 Selection criteria describe the qualifications, skills, knowledge, abilities and personal qualities required to perform the duties of the position successfully.
 Selection criteria for a position vary in importance and can be classified as either essential or desirable.
 Applicants must individually address all the criteria in their application, including both the essential and desirable selection criteria.

-The wording of each criterion tells you the ideal level of knowledge and skill needed for the job.
+The wording of each criterion tells you the ideal level of knowledge and skill needed for the job:

-- 'Ability to acquire' means that you have the potential to learn the skill or knowledge
+- 'Ability to acquire' means that you have the potential to learn the skill or knowledge.

 - 'Knowledge', 'demonstrated' or 'proven ability' means that you possess the knowledge or have performed the activity successfully or used the skill in the past.
 You should have actual experience.

 - 'Thorough', 'detailed', 'good', 'sound' or 'high level' gives an indication that advanced skill, knowledge, and/or ability is required.

 You will receive an automated email acknowledgment upon submission of your application.
 Shortlisting usually takes place within four weeks of the closing date for applications.

 Careful preparation for the interview will ensure that you give yourself the best possible chance for success.
 Your preparation could include the following:

-- Plan which question(s) you will ask the selection committee.
+- Plan which questions you will ask the selection committee.

 - Try to relax — the selection committee is probably nervous too.